-- Hands-on instruction on setting up camp, camp cooking and more from our experienced I Can Camp! crew.
+- Hands-on instruction on setting up camp, starting a campfire, camp cooking and more from our experienced I Can Camp! instructor crew.

-- Use of tent, air mattresses, cook stove and other gear.
+- Use of tent, air mattresses, cook stove and other gear included.

 Kids will have a great time; however, young children require much more care and attention in an outdoor setting.
 For this reason, we do not recommend infants or toddlers for this program.